 A Hardgainer’s Diet

-Hardgainer’s Macro Breakdown: How Many Calories Should I Eat?
+Hardgainer’s Macro-Breakdown: How Many Calories Should I Eat?

-REMEMBER nutrition is NOT a “one-size-fits-all” concept!
+However, remember that nutrition is not a “one-size-fits-all” concept.

-How Many Carbs, Protein And Fat?
+How Much Carbs, Protein And Fat?

 The Diet Plan

 A lot of people who struggle to gain weight believe that they can gorge on fast food to rack up their calorie intake.
 But, unfortunately, gaining weight fast and in excessive amounts can take its toll on our bodies, and that brings several different health risks, too.
 Gaining weight too fast can accelerate fat storage, too, causing changes in insulin sensitivity and the intracellular signalling required for muscle-protein synthesis, which can make muscle growth even harder.

 For some people, eating is a pleasure, however, for others, it’s a chore.
 If you’re someone who gets full very easily, you need to consume more energy-dense food with large amounts of calories, rather than filling up on low-calorie, high-fibre foods.
 It’s important to eat a lot of fruit and vegetables, as vitamins and minerals are essential to our health and well-being – just eat them in addition to the energy-dense foods, rather than instead of them.